4d-for-ios-sdk/Mobile-Device-Management-Protocol-Reference/markdown/5-Web_Service_Protocol_VPP/5-Web_Service_Protocol_VPP.md

-### Initial Import of VPP Managed Distribution Licenses Using getVPPLicensesSrv
+### Initial Import of VPP Managed Distribution Assigned Licenses Using getVPPLicensesSrv

 It is not necessary to sync every single app license for a specific VPP account.
-The recommended procedure for importing licenses is to skip importing all of the licenses and instead start importing license counts and then changes.
+In fact, you only need to track the assigned licenses.
+The recommended procedure for importing assigned licenses is to skip importing all of the licenses and instead start importing license counts and then changes.
 This can be accomplished in the following way:

 1. Send a request using `getVPPAssetsSrv` with `includeLicenseCounts : true`.
 This returns the current license count by `adamID`.

 2. Send one request using `getVPPLicensesSrv`.
 Record the `batchToken` and `totalBatchCount`.
+Always set `assignedOnly=true`.

 3. Send another request to `getVPPLicensesSrv` using the `batchToken` value from Step 2 and an `overrideIndex` value equal to `totalBatchCount`.
+Always set `assignedOnly=true`.

 4. Record the `sinceModifiedToken` value and begin syncing license updates and changes instead of all licenses.
-Set `assignedOnly=true` if you want to get only new license assignments.
+Always set `assignedOnly=true`.

 **Note:** Using `sinceModifiedToken` can result in batches with zero records in them.
 This is not an error or an end signal; just move to the next batch.